Curling: The Framework That Replaces Scrum

 3. The Skip Sees, Doesn't Steer

 The Skip (team lead, tech lead, or product lead) has one job: maintain strategic awareness.
 They see the whole house (the target), know the score, and call the next play.
+They identify the Schwerpunkt: where should the team's energy concentrate right now?

 But they don't micromanage the throw.
 They don't tell the sweepers exactly how hard to sweep.
 They trust the team's expertise and adjust strategy based on outcomes, not activities.